Sequencing time of year approaches once again!

-A quick reminder that each SEA-PHAGES school can have two genomes sequenced per in silico section they are teaching this year.
+Remember that each SEA-PHAGES school can have two genomes sequenced per in silico section they are teaching this year.
 We recommend that you send at least one backup sample in case one of your samples fails our QC.
+Please indicate any order of preference, if you have one.

 Once again this year, all "official" (HHMI-supported) SEA-PHAGES sequencing will take place at the University of Pittsburgh.
 This post contains some basic info about prepping and shipping your DNA samples.